OPT Network Engineer Jobs

 Get Access To All Jobs

-How to Get Visa Sponsorship as a Network Engineer
+Tips for Finding OPT Sponsorship as a Network Engineer

 Target employers with a history of H-1B filings

-Large enterprises, managed service providers, and cloud infrastructure companies file H-1B petitions for network engineers regularly.
+Large enterprises, managed service providers, and cloud infrastructure companies file H-1B visa petitions for network engineers regularly.
 Checking OFLC disclosure data helps you identify which employers have sponsored this role before, saving time on cold applications.

 Emphasize your STEM OPT timeline in applications